Conversation is the Thread of Human Connection in Business

 Kudos to the folks at Drift for pushing the dots close enough together that it’s helped lots of us see the opportunity in conversational marketing.
 They’ve taken a Live chat base and completely enriched it to enable real-time digital dialog.
 They’ve added tools including personalization, rapidly evolving chat bots, conversational landing pages, integrated sales rep calendars, ABM or account based marketing tools, native integrations with other elements of the common digital marketing tech stack, and even email integrated into playbooks.

-As a Drift partner I’m able to watch this evolution from a different perspective and it’s clear to me that there’s a really interesting opportunity for traditional industrial manufacturers to bridge a technology gap.
+As a Drift partner I’m able to watch this conversational marketing evolution from a different perspective and it’s clear to me that there’s a really interesting opportunity for traditional industrial manufacturers to bridge a technology gap.

 These companies believe in working person to person – belly button to belly button.
 Trade shows and meetings on factory floors are how things are done.
 That’s in conflict with stagnant websites.
 Sure, websites useful to research information, but they’re unsatisfactory for both buyers and sellers who want to have a real-time dialog.